-Sales and marketing expenses increased \$21.5 million, or 134%, to \$37.6 million for fiscal year 2021 compared to \$16.1 million for fiscal year 2020.
-The increase was primarily attributable to higher compensation-related costs from the expansion of the commercial team, increased spending on marketing and payor infrastructure and activities, and additional consulting, software, and travel expenses.
-We expect to add to our specialty sales force, marketing and payor access teams throughout 2022 and 2023, and increase spending on direct-to-consumer marketing campaigns, which collectively would significantly increase our sales and marketing expenses.
+Sales and marketing expenses increased \$21.1 million, or 56%, to \$58.7 million for fiscal year 2022 compared to \$37.6 million for fiscal year 2021.
+The increase was primarily attributable to higher compensation-related costs from the expansion of the commercial team, increased spending on marketing and payor infrastructure and activities, and travel expenses.